joergkrause/nyaf/docs/md/setup.md

 $ npm i @nyaf/lib
 ~~~

+The type definitions required for TypeScript are part of the packages and no additional type libraries are required.

 Just start from scratch by a simple setup, which includes:

 * A *package.json* and a *tsconfig.json*